-This blog was written by Caroline Smith, University of Provar Course Designer at Provar.
+Caroline Smith, University of Provar Course Designer at Provar, wrote this blog.

 The new year has arrived, and with it comes the opportunity to reflect on our work at Provar from the past year.
-As we look out on all its potential, let’s take it in with a moment to pause and set some resolutions to make this one the best.
+As we look out for all its potential, let’s take a moment to pause and set some resolutions to make this one the best.

 Information in the quality landscape and the wider world is immense and ever-changing.
 Research shows that 85% of the jobs that will exist in 2030 were not around in 2020.
-As you evolve, stay committed to your professional learning to level up your skills.
+Stay committed to your professional learning to level up your skills as you evolve.
 There are endless resources to help you with this, including blogs, books, online courses, Slack channels, and much more.

-When making decisions, be sure you are clear about the purpose of the work you do and reflect on your “why.”
+When making decisions, be sure you are clear about the purpose of your work and reflect on your “why.”
 In your quality journey, this might be what to document, what to automate, or just what to test.
-Testing for testing’s sake can lead to a lot of work with little value.
-Likewise, running endless automated tests doesn’t guarantee that you are getting the most from your work.
+Testing for testing’s sake can lead to much work with little value.
+Likewise, running endless automated tests doesn’t guarantee you get the most from your work.

 Instead, use a risk assessment or an impact analysis to gather data and get a clear direction for your efforts.
 Once you have the clarity to steer toward your most meaningful work, try reassessing your working habits.
-It might feel like there is always more work than time, so stay aligned with your priorities by focusing on the work that is important, not just the work that’s urgent.
+It might feel like there is always more work than time, so stay aligned with your priorities by focusing on the critical work, not just the urgent work.

 We know that quality is everyone’s responsibility, so consider your role in building a collaborative culture on your team.
-While this might seem like quite the undertaking, you can drive progress with small steps.
+While this might seem quite an undertaking, you can drive progress with small steps.
 For example, help others understand and connect to your work by increasing the visibility of it.
-Or, encourage open communication across your team with both finding solutions and asking questions.
+Or, encourage open communication across your team by finding solutions and asking questions.
 These incremental changes can add up in the long run, and in the meantime, the perception of working together can enhance your own performance.

-By “be you,” I mean the most important thing to know is your context, which includes your industry, your users, your team, and your own strengths.
-Leverage this knowledge to optimize your testing with your own uniqueness, and then implement the tools or methodologies that enhance rather than eclipse it.
+By “be you,” I mean the most important thing to know is your context, which includes your industry, users, team, and strengths.
+Leverage this knowledge to optimize your testing with your uniqueness, and then implement the tools or methodologies that enhance rather than eclipse it.
 If you look around and see lessons learned from others’ successes, take them with the goal of adaptation, not replication.
 Best practices become even better when considered through the lens of your specific context.